MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/wdi-tlv-multicast-mgmt-algorithm-list.md

 **Note**  WDI\_ALGO\_PAIRS is not a WDI structure.
 It is defined in the WDI TLV parser generator, and is used for documentation purposes only.

+The size (in bytes) of the array of algorithm pairs.

 ## Values